LeoShangTang/PomodoroTimer/README.md

 ## User stories

-- As a user, I want to be able to start and pause a timer.
+- As a user, I want to be able to start and pause the (pomodoro) timer.